WorldsEndDunce/PNG_PP-Seq/README.md

+# PP-Almost-Seq
-This forked repository uses the PP-Seq algorithm to detect repeated firings of polychronous neuronal groups (PNGs) in data.
+This forked repository uses a modified PP-Seq algorithm called "PP-Almost-Seq" to detect repeated firings of polychronous neuronal groups (PNGs) in data and detect the next-best-candidate sequences.
+PNGs are collections of neurons that fire with a specific order and delays and are theorized to store memories in the brain.
 Currently, the code focuses on stress-testing the algorithm on multiple instances of planted sequences.
 Research endeavors are documented [here](https://docs.google.com/document/d/135YVOKIUejlhzhcud6MMVL1u-tEZETtClIymirDUmZI/edit?usp=sharing).
+To learn more about my research, you can also peruse the slides and/or poster link at the top of the documentation.

+All major PNG-related files are in the folder labeled izhikevich_pngs.
+One can use the theDataMachine Python file to construct a network of neurons using the ![Brian 2])https://brian2.readthedocs.io/en/stable/) simulator and export the spike data into a suitable format for PP-(Almost-)Seq.
+The png and autoPng files use the PP-Almost-Seq algorithm to cluster spike data into sequences. autoPng allows the user to analyze multiple spike data files in one runthrough, and both save the resulting graph as a png (the image file format) in the graphs folder.
+For information on how to use autoPng and png, check out the songbird demo folder provided by the original authors.

+The prototype PP-Almost-Seq code can be found in the gibbs.jl file.
+The author plans to clean up and sort the currently extremely long dictionary output.
+In the theDataMachine file, there are multiple functions to trigger sequences in data with various instances and delays.
+There is also a section of code that allows one to embed PNGs in the network via network connectivity and weights.

 ![image](https://user-images.githubusercontent.com/71671264/180329747-99292855-f9f2-4615-a699-5ce7eaad1616.png)